 During the third and fourth weeks, called the luteal phase, rising progesterone diminishes the beneficial effects of estrogen on the brain, possibly reducing the effectiveness of stimulant medications.
 That’s a perfect storm resulting in intense ADHD symptoms at certain times of the month, even creating cognitive fog the week before a girl gets her period.

 Quinn believes that women with ADHD experience premenstrual syndrome (PMS) more acutely than do women who don’t have the condition.
-“Feelings of depression and anxiety typically worsen in women with ADHD during this time,” says Quinn.
+“Feelings of anxiety typically worsen in women with ADHD during this time,” says Quinn.
 The good news?
 Treating ADHD can improve PMS symptoms, too.

 Discuss different medications — or different dosages of current medications — with your daughter’s doctor.
 It may take time to figure out what works best, so be patient.